This is a love story. Myfanwy was my mother.

 My father was a brilliant engineering technician in the research department at a local firm.
 My mother did not work and it must have been tough going for my parents.
 It was not easy for we children either, since my parents were strict and there was no ban on capital punishment.

 There were many stresses for my parents.
 The difficulty became apparent about the time I entered secondary school at age 11.
 My mother suffered a nervous breakdown and was hospitalized for months at a place called Shenley.
 I hated the name of the place.
 My father would talk about electrical shocks and cold baths treatments.
-Nain, my mother’s mother, came to look after us.
+Nain (Welsh for Grannie) – my mother’s mother) came to look after us.
 She was strict and religious but her visit had some rewards.
 She taught me to eat eggs, which I loathed, by scrambling them.
 In return, I introduced Nain to JRR Tolkein’s Lord of the Rings, which enchanted her because the Middle Earth elven language has a cadence like Welsh.

 By the time I was 13, our family life was shredded.
 My father searched for ever-stricter Christian doctrines and was lay-preaching on street corners and canal tow paths on Saturdays.
 Beatings became more frequent; missiles and shouts were thrown.
 I became braver in fighting back on behalf of myself, my siblings and my mother.
 The next door neighbors sometimes called the Police.
 Eventually, my parents separated- my father blaming Satan for ruling in his house.

 I was the man of the house for a few years.
-I had Friday evening, Saturday and summer jobs throughout my later childhood, and the money came in useful for the family.
+I had Friday evening, Saturday and summer jobs throughout from about age 11 or 12 until I left school.
+The money was useful for the family.
 Because I grew up so fast, my mother pretty well let me do whatever I wanted.
 All she asked was that I be truthful and honest.
 It wounded her when I got into trouble with the Police.

 Mum told me that I could stay out all night on weekends if I wanted, as long as I told her that I was going to do so.
 But my friends seemed to get such a kick out of sneaking out of their homes when their parents had gone to bed, I had to try it too.
-I remember one Saturday night coming home about 11 pm and going to bed, only to skulk out of the house an hour later to go party with friends.
-The next morning at dawn, my mother intercepted me at the front door and told me not to come back until that evening., She was disappointed in me for my deceit.
+One Saturday night, I came home about 11 pm and went to bed – only to skulk out of the house an hour later to go party with friends.
+The next morning at dawn, my mother intercepted me at the front door and told me not to come back until that evening.
+She was angry at me for my deceit.
 I never tried that stunt again, and preferred to get home early on Saturday nights if there was going to be challenging homework to complete on Sunday.

-In early 1967, my father and mother reached a knotty place in their divorce proceedings and I must suppose now that she either agreed to leave the house, or had to leave.
+In early 1967, my father and mother reached a knotty place in their divorce proceedings and I suppose now that she either agreed to leave the house, or had to leave.
 About the same time Fred died of cancer.
 My mother was devastated, losing her home and her lover who was a warming, funny influence in her life.
-Fred’s wife lost, too.
+Fred’s wife lost him, too.

 By early March 1967, she had moved with my four siblings to Southall, a community some 5 miles west of Acton, where we lived.
 This was an area remote from her friends and was wrenching for her and her children.
 Her new home was a Council house (provided by welfare agencies) and agreeing to live there must have been a severe blow to her pride.
 I visited many nights, although it was a long trek by public buses.